 The University of Houston - Clear Lake School of Business, is accredited by the Associate to Advance Collegiate Schools of Business (AACSB) and is also certified by the Society for Human Resource Management.
 Students can earn an online Master of Arts in Human Resource Management all while maintaining affordable tuition rates.
 The program focuses on five core areas of human resources: general business management, human resource processes, strategic decision-making, change management, and personal mastery and influence.

 The Upper Iowa University was established in 1857 and is a fully accredited institution offering multiple undergraduates and graduate degrees.
-Students attending Upper Iowa University can obtain an online Master of Business Administration in Human Resource Management.
-The curriculum for this program is certified by the Society for Human Resource Management and explores theories and methods of managing personnel.
+Students attending this top University can obtain an online Master of Business Administration in Human Resource Management.
+The curriculum for this MBA program is certified by the Society for Human Resource Management and explores theories and methods of managing personnel.
 Students will gain expert knowledge of various employment laws critical to the workplace and hiring procedures, as well as learn the importance of diversity within an organization and the various benefits of maintaining a diverse workforce.

 The Upper Iowa University makes meeting individual needs a priority.
 This self-paced program offers flexible scheduling, and each course runs for an 8-week term.
 Students are also able to transfer up to 12 graduates credits from another institution.

-Wilmington University provides a 36 credit hour Master of Science with a Concentration in Human Resources Management.
+Wilmington University provides a 36 credit hour Master of Science with a Concentration in Human Resources Management (MSM).
 In this program, students will learn how to become leaders in the workplace, gaining the skills and knowledge necessary to manage an organization at the micro and macro levels while remaining flexible to adapt to a constantly changing global work environment.
 The emphasis on adaptability in this degree gives students a competitive edge over others entering the workforce and human resources professionals.

 An outstanding benefit of choosing Wilmington University is the ability for students to transfer up to 75 credits of coursework.
 This is a great opportunity for students that previous began work on a master’s degree and are now looking for a program to finish their degree quickly.
 The program concludes with an independent project which students can use to display their ability to transfer what was learned in the classroom into the workplace.

 The Central Michigan University was established in 1892 and offers an online Master of Business Administration in Human Resources Management.
 It is the third largest university in the state and serves more than 20,000 students, 7,000 of whom attend the school through one of their online programs.
 The school is large, it prides itself on maintaining a student to teacher ratio of 21:1.
+U.S. News and World Report rank CMU in the top online MBA program in the country.

 At number 10 is the University of Texas at Tyler.
 Ranked as one of the top schools by TheBestSchools.org, the University of Texas at Tyler allows students to complete an online Master’s of Human Resources at their own pace.
 With a fully involved faculty, students can interact with instructors via online chat or Skype.
 For this master’s program, a thesis is not required, an attractive feature of this degree plan as it allows for more flexibility within a student’s schedule, especially full-time working professionals.
 Students complete the requirements through online coursework and research based projects.